Time-Dependent Linear Response Theory

 H0n=EnnH_0\ket{n} = E_n \ket{n}

-Without perturbation, the stationary time-evolution of eigenstate $\ket{n}$ is
+Without perturbation, the time-evolution of stationary eigenstate $\ket{n}$ follows energy conservation:

 n(t)=eiEnt/n\ket{n(t)} = e^{-iE_nt/\hbar} \ket{n}